-- √ Be at least 18 years old

-- Pass background check.

-- The criminal background check is to be completed within 90 days of the first day of the program.
+Complete and pass a Colorado Community College System Healthcare program background check.
+The criminal background check is to be completed within 90 days of the first day of the program.

-- Do not complete earlier.

 Although possession and use of marijuana is no longer a crime in the State of Colorado, the possession and use of marijuana remains illegal under federal law.
 Consistent with federal law, including the Controlled Substances Act and the Drug-Free Schools and Communities Act, the use and/or possession of marijuana continues to be prohibited for students seeking admission or enrolled in a health program at Morgan Community College.
 Therefore, a student with a drug screen showing positive for use of marijuana is ineligible for admission and/or continuance in the program.